jmandrake/keywordcloud/readme.md

 - [ ] Create AWS S3 buckets for input and output: keyword-cloud-input, keyword-cloud-output
 - [ ] Create AWS Lambda Function and paste the code from this lambda_function.py
-- [ ] Note: Layer package.zip is unpacked in /opt/
-- [ ] Install packages in local folder: pip install -r requirements.txt -t ./bin
-- [ ] cd bin
-- [ ] zip -r ../keywordcloud-bin-package.zip .
+- [ ] Use instructions above to create a package zip file for your Lambda layer
 - [ ] Use Lambda console to upload the package zip file to a new layer
 - [ ] (1) Upload a text file to the input bucket eg. logo.txt
 - [ ] (2) Upload backgound image png to the input bucket eg. logo.png